-(b) An acupuncturist whose license has lapsed may petition the Committee, upon submission of a lapsed license application and payment of the required fee, to revive his/her license.
-If the Committee has reason to believe that the applicanthas committed a violation of the law, or the Committee’s regulations, or has deviated from good and acceptable standards of practice, or has raised a concern regarding his/her competency to practice acupuncture, the Committee may review the matter and, if it deems necessary, docket and investigate the matter.
-The Committee may defer action on the lapsed license application pending completion of the investigation or 180 days after the Committee’s receipt of a complete lapsed license application, whichever is shorter, or should the Committee bring chargesagainst the acupuncturist, pending completion of the adjudicatory process by the Committee.
+(b) Reviving a Lapsed License.
+An acupuncturist whose license has lapsed may petition the Committee, upon submission of a lapsed license application and payment of the required fee, to revive his or her license.

+1. If the Committee has reason to believe that the lapsed licensee has committed a violation of law or the Committee’s regulations, or has deviated from good and acceptable standards of practice, or has raised a concern regarding his or her competency to practice acupuncture, the matter shall be forwarded to the Enforcement Division.
+The Enforcement Division shall review the lapsed license application and, if it deems necessary, docket and investigate the matter.

+2. The Committee may defer action on the lapsed license application pending completion of the investigation or 180 days after the Committee’s receipt of a complete lapsed license application, whichever is shorter, or should the Committee issue a Statement of Allegations against the licensee, pending completion of the adjudicatory process.
 The 180-day period allowed for investigation shall be extended by any period of time during which the acupuncturist is unavailable or fails to cooperate with the Committee.

 (c) An acupuncturist whose license has lapsed for more than two years shall be required to submit an original application for full licensure.
-The Committee may, at its discretion, require as a condition for re-licensure that the licensee complete all or part of the continuing acupuncture education requirements that have accrued, or retake the licensure examination if the license has lapsed for more than ten years.
+The Committee may, at its discretion, require as a condition for re-licensure that the licensee complete all or part of the continuing acupuncture education requirements that have accrued.

 5.08: Safe Practice Provisions